Last updated 5 August 2020

 The following graphs show a timeline for the number of patients admitted to hospital with confirmed or suspected Coronavirus (COVID-19), including those in Intensive Care Units (ICU).
 The Scottish Government has identified 3,000 inpatient beds to care for Coronavirus (COVID-19) patients and it is aiming for a total of 700+ ICU beds.
 There will also be the potential for an additional 1,000 beds at the Louisa Jordan Hospital in Glasgow.

-Number of people in hospital with confirmed or suspected Coronavirus (COVID-19)
+Number of people in hospital with confirmed Coronavirus (COVID-19)